-Tim Crudo heads the firm’s White Collar Defense and Government Enforcement Practice Group.
+Tim Crudo heads the firm’s White Collar Defense and Investigations group.
 Tim is a trial lawyer focusing on investigations and cases brought by criminal prosecutors, government regulators, and shareholders in white collar, securities, and corporate governance matters.
 He defends clients in trade regulation, unfair competition, and other complex business and civil cases brought by regulators, consumers, and competitors.
 Tim also represents Boards of Directors, Audit Committees, and Special Litigation Committees in internal investigations.

 Tim has extensive criminal and civil jury, bench, and arbitration trial experience, including several prominent white collar criminal trials, the longest civil trial (a securities fraud class action) in the history of the Northern District of California, and the then-largest arbitration award in the history of the International Chamber of Commerce.
 His clients have included companies, Boards of Directors and their committees, and individuals in a range of industries, including banking and financial services, audit and accounting, communications, life sciences, clean technology, and the Internet.